Accredited Employer Work Visa for New Zealand

 The Accredited Employer Work visa (AEWV) requires the following:

-• You must be deemed qualified for the position offered, and paid at or above the NZ median wage ($29.66/hour as at February 2023) unless an exemption applies for certain roles in the careworkforce, transport, tourism, or construction sectors.
+- You must be deemed qualified for the position offered, and paid at or above the NZ market rate, determined across a variety of sources

 Can I be offered employment without holding a visa?